[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 oath of allegiance and abjuration is found in Pennsylvania German

-reprint.
-Because this immigrant's name is spelled in the Rupp book
+immigrant Philip's surname is spelled in the 1876 Rupp book exactly as ours

 I have found records of a Johan Philip Kerchner/Kercher/Kerger and